tsxoxo/cells-client/README.md

 - **tidy up example tests**
 - START_HERE: Do what I did for tokenize.test for interpret.test
-- edgecases:
-  - DIVIDE_BY_0: numeric and cellref and result (1/(E2-E2))
-  - range: one single invalid cell in range: leftboundary, inner, rightboundary
 - write integration tests for full parsing pipeline
 - Go over the properties mentioned above under "Property tests" -- add any of those?